Brycenjwill/Chinese_Chess/README.md

 # Chinese_Chess
-An online multiplayer chinese chess game written in Java.
+An online multiplayer chinese chess game written in Rust.
 Created primarily for educational purposes, and also for fun.